processone/docs.ejabberd.im/content/admin/guide/configuration.md

 :   Queue PEP notifications while a client is inactive.
 When the queue is
 	flushed, only the most recent notification of a given PEP node is delivered.
-The default value is `false`.
+The default value is `true`.

 `queue_presence: true|false`